Your Fort Myers Winter HVAC Checklist: Don’t Get Caught by the Cold (or the Next Summer)

 October 19, 2021

-It can be frustrating to have your heater run non-stop.
+Why a Constantly Running Heater Is a Problem It can be frustrating to have your heater run non-stop.
 A heater that won’t turn off can cause significant issues.
 Your heater should automatically turn off when the temperatures are right and on when the temperatures are low.
 When the heater keeps running, you might experience increased energy costs and an uncomfortable home environment.
-If your heater doesn’t turn off, you may be experiencing one of the problems below.
-Wrong Thermostat Setting Most times, when your heater won’t turn off, it’s because your thermostat accidentally gets switched to an incorrect setting.
-Some thermostats have on and
+It also puts unnecessary strain on your HVAC system, which can shorten its lifespan and lead to costly repairs.
+Identifying the root cause early can help you avoid bigger problems down the line.
+If your heater doesn’t

 Continue Reading